 In my original guide, I recommended using the FFBClip in-game app to automatically set the proper force feedback levels without clipping.
 Unfortunately, there is no equivalent for that in Competizione.
 Instead, you will have to manually keep an eye on the force feedback gauge to make sure it isn't clipping.

-- WheelCheck tests your wheel's force feedback response.
+- WheelCheck is an application that tests your wheel's force feedback response.

-- LUT Generator for AC converts the data from WheelCheck into a file that Assetto Corsa Competizione can use.
+- LUT Generator for AC converts the data from WheelCheck into a LUT file that Assetto Corsa can use.
 You will need to sign up for a free account on Race Department to download this.
+On the Register page, scroll all the way down to the bottom to create a free Basic Account.

 Wheel Check is a tool from iRacing that calibrates your individual wheel.
 It's a very simple process: